Any evolution in technology means a change in customers’ mindsets, and people are more open to automation than ever before

 It’s a big worry for many in the customer service industry whether AI really will replace humans.
 The answer to that is no — at least not for now.
 Intelligent Virtual Agents (IVAs) don’t replace human rapport or communicate on an emotional level, which are traits crucial to the customer service industry.

-Automation is a major topic in customer service.
-With high-volume transactional requests on the rise and a need for fast service, they’ve put virtual agents (VAs) in place to work through large amounts of data quickly and efficiently.
-IVAs provide the opportunity to customer service agents to concentrate on more creative and fulfilling tasks.
+Yet, automation continues to be a major topic in customer service.
+With high-volume transactional requests on the rise and a need for fast service, companies have put automation platforms in place to work through large amounts of data quickly and efficiently.
+This isn’t just good for business outcomes, however.
+By automating the more repetitive and mundane queries like password changing or checking order status, customer service agents can actually concentrate on more complex queries.

 The current AI goals

-AI that understands your customers.
+- AI that understands your customers.
 Organizing large amounts of data including calls, emails, etc, in a way that makes sense.
 Through data collection, AI can figure out how customers will ask questions.
-They can teach VAs to identify how customers speak, enabling them to communicate at a human level.
+This capability has been enhanced by generative AI that uses large language models (LLMs) to instantly start emulating things like brand tone of voice and much more.
+Through automation, a bot can identify how customers speak, enabling it to communicate at a more human level.

-A platform that fits your process.
-With personalized solutions, conversations have many endpoints, and VAs will need to be apt in all responses.
+- A platform that fits your process.
+With personalized solutions, conversations have many endpoints, and bots will need to be apt in all responses.

 How will AI benefit customer support agents?